Skip to content

 For versatile training contexts, the Flux Adapt High-Top Trainer is just okay.
 It can work for some casual cross-training and HIIT workouts, but it’s not necessarily my go-to for these training contexts.

-I think my gripes with this shoe for versatile training revolve around its narrow width and insole.
-The narrower toe box limits this shoe’s comfort for multi-directional work where you’ll be heavier on the forefoot.
+My gripes with this shoe for versatile training revolve around its narrow width and insole.
+The narrower toe box limits its comfort for multi-directional work, where the forefoot will be heavier.

 Again, if you invest in this shoe, I’d make sure you understand that they can work for versatile training, but there are stronger options on the market and I think this shoe’s performance can fall short for wider feet and high-threshold versatile sessions.